php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 }
 ~~~

-When using the `insteadof` and `as` operators they must be used as follows taking
+When using the `insteadof` and `as` operators, they MUST be used as follows taking
 note of indentation, spacing, and new lines.

 ~~~php